Clinical Documentation Specialist

 Become a Clinical Research Coordinator

-Clinical trials are complicated and need a lot of oversight.
-One essential team member in clinical trials is the clinical research coordinator, who is responsible for most administrative tasks in a clinical trial.
+Clinical trials are complicated and require extensive oversight.
+One essential team member is the clinical research coordinator, who is responsible for most of the administrative tasks in a clinical trial.
 Duties can include ordering supplies, ensuring the integrity of the data collected, recruiting trial participants, and managing the budget.

 • Typical Education: Bachelor’s degree